haoran119/c-cpp/面试总结之C-C++/README.md

     * std::move is used to indicate that an object t may be "moved from", i.e. allowing the efficient transfer of resources from t to another object.
     * In particular, std::move produces an xvalue expression that identifies its argument t.
 It is exactly equivalent to a static_cast to an rvalue reference type.
   * [c++ - What is std::move(), and when should it be used? - Stack Overflow](https://stackoverflow.com/questions/3413470/what-is-stdmove-and-when-should-it-be-used)
+    * In C++11, in addition to copy constructors, objects can have move constructors.(And in addition to copy assignment operators, they have move assignment operators.)
+    * The move constructor is used instead of the copy constructor, if the object has type "rvalue-reference" (Type &&).
+    * std::move() is a cast that produces an rvalue-reference to an object, to enable moving from it.
+    * It's a new C++ way to avoid copies.
+For example, using a move constructor, a std::vector could just copy its internal pointer to data to the new object, leaving the moved object in an moved from state, therefore not copying all the data.
     * [Rvalue Reference Quick Look](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2006/n2027.html#Move_Semantics)
+      * Rvalue references is a small technical extension to the C++ language.
+Rvalue references allow programmers to avoid logically unnecessary copying and to provide perfect forwarding functions.
+They are primarily meant to aid in the design of higer performance and more robust libraries.
+      * The rvalue reference
+        * An rvalue reference is a compound type very similar to C++'s traditional reference.
+To better distinguish these two types, we refer to a traditional C++ reference as an lvalue reference.
+When the term reference is used, it refers to both kinds of reference: lvalue reference and rvalue reference.
+        * It turns out that the combination of rvalue references and lvalue references is just what is needed to easily code move semantics.
+The rvalue reference can also be used to achieve perfect forwarding, a heretofore unsolved problem in C++.
+From a casual programmer's perspective, what we get from rvalue references is more general and better performing libraries.
+      * Move Semantics
+        * Eliminating spurious copies
+          * Copying can be expensive.
+          * The first task of rvalue references is to allow us to implement move() without verbosity, or rutime overhead.
+          * move
             * The move function really does very little work.
 All move does is accept either an lvalue or rvalue argument, and return it as an rvalue without triggering a copy construction:
   * std::move() 实现原理：
     * 利用引用折叠原理将右值经过 T&& 传递类型保持不变还是右值，而左值经过 T&& 变为普通的左值引用，以保证模板可以传递任意实参，且保持类型不变；
     * 然后通过 remove_refrence 移除引用，得到具体的类型 T；